Jump to section

-Micromobility refers to bikeshare bikes, e-scooters, e-skateboards, and e-bikes, as well as semi-motorized variants of these modes such as pedal assist and pedal-electric bikes.
-Micromobility vehicles are typically maintained by a city or private organization and operated on a shared, charge-per-trip basis.
+Micromobility refers to bikeshare bikes, e-scooters, and e-bikes, as well as semi-motorized variants of these modes such as pedal assist and pedal-electric bikes.
+Micromobility vehicles can be personally owned or maintained by a city or private organization and operated on a shared, charge-per-trip basis.
 While the term itself is relatively new, some of the modes that make up micromobility have been operating for decades.

 Variables to consider

 Read the COVID-19 Micromobility page to learn how the Covid-19 crisis disrupted the micromobility industry.